The will of God will never lead you where the grace of God will not protect you.

 Set aside whatever sum you wish to give each week and bring to church once we can resume services.

-Please note: If you use the regular Gift Aid envelopes because you are a tax payer, you need only bring the envelope for the date you attend church.
-Destroy any previous envelopes. * If you choose to use Options (1) or (2) please send a private message through Messenger to m.me/StBartsWednesbury and we will let you have the Bank details to enable you to set up a standing order or bank transfer.
+* If you choose to use Options (1) or (2) please send a private message through Messenger to https://www.facebook.com/StBartsWednesbury and we will let you have the Bank details to enable you to set up a standing order or bank transfer.
 To enable our Treasurer to recognise the regular giving can you use the reference Collection so that she can ensure that money is accounted for under Regular Giving.

 For details regarding Safeguarding please refer to the Safeguarding page using this link or use the Menu bar.
 For further information you can refer to the Diocese Safeguarding web page, also, using this link.

-This banner was presented to the church on 23rd February.
+This banner was presented to the church - it is a joint effort by members of the Craft Club.
 See more information on the Photo of the Week page.
+You will need to scroll down on that page quite a way.

 Thank you to Ryan Brookes who has agreed for us to post the following aerial photos.